Smaller than their Cheetahs, but with more bite than a housecat, the Beretta Tomcat and Bobcat can still make for good backup guns.

 Designed around the first world war, the Beretta M418 was the company’s first major attempt at a pocket pistol.
 Chambered for .25 ACP and utilizing a striker-fire mechanism, the M418 only has its size and caliber in common with Beretta’s later pocket pistol designs.
 It was used by some Italian officers during WWII, and some know it as James Bond’s first pistol that he used in the first five books before transitioning to his famous Walther PPK.
 Near the end of the pistol’s production, it was sold in America under the name “Panther”, foreshadowing the company’s habit of naming their small handguns after predatory cats.

 Understanding the dated nature of the M418’s design, by the 1950s Beretta had begun work on their next pocket pistol series—the Beretta 950.
 Now available in .22 Short as well as .25 ACP, the 950 series introduced many features that would come to define Beretta pocket pistols.
 Hammer-fired and now sporting a tip-up barrel, this design is the true father of the Beretta Tomcat and Bobcat pistols, with only its lack of a cat-centric naming convention distinguishing itself from its progeny.
 The final obsolescent feature found on the 950 (or Jetfire) series is its single-action trigger.
-The design stayed in production for a surprisingly long time until 2003, as Beretta had already been offering an improved DA/SA model since 1968.
+The design stayed in production for a surprisingly long time until 2003, as Beretta had already been offering an improved DA/SA pocket pistol model since 1968 called the Model 20.

-The DA/SA Jetfire was known as the Model 20, and it was produced until 1985 following the introduction of its improved model—the 21A or Beretta Bobcat.
+The Model 20 was produced until 1985 following the introduction of its improved model—the 21A or Beretta Bobcat.
 This is one of the two remaining Beretta pocket pistols that are still in production, with the other being the Beretta Tomcat 3032.
 The Tomcat can be thought of as just a scaled-up Bobcat, identical besides its larger .32 ACP chambering.

 The Beretta Tomcat 3032 and Beretta Bobcat 21A are still in production, with a few different variants of each available.
 They come in black, stainless steel (Inox) and FDE finishes, and each has a “covert” model as well that features a threaded barrel.
 The standard 21A Bobcat is still available in .25 ACP and .22 LR, but all other Bobcat variants come in .22 LR only.
 The Beretta Tomcat, as always, is chambered only for .32 ACP.
 All of these guns are fed by 7-round magazines.